Applications are now being accepted for

 - Grantee agrees to allow JDC to screen the film at a JDC-sponsored event.

-- Grantee will provide at least three DVDs of the final project to JDC Archives for its library.
+- Grantee will provide one high definition copy of the final project to JDC Archives for its library.

 Qualified candidates are encouraged to click the links below to apply.